 The Association welcomes the recent release of the draft Position Statement: Planning for Tourism and associated Guidelines for public consultation.
-The draft Position Statement and Guidelines are a positive step forward in the provision of clear and consistent direction to Local Governments on the definition and treatment of short-term rental accommodation in the Western Australia planning framework.
+The draft Position Statement and Guidelines provide an opportunity for the provision of clear and consistent direction to Local Governments on the definition and treatment of short-term rental accommodation in the Western Australia planning framework.
 Amongst other things, the draft Position Statement and Guidelines supersede and replace Planning Bulletin 99 and provide a more contemporary range of 'Land Use' definitions and a preferred model for the management of home-sharing in the planning framework.
-These approaches are consistent with WALGA's current policy advocacy positions.
+The intent of these approaches is consistent with WALGA's current policy advocacy positions.
+The following section outlines general areas of the draft Position Statement and associated Guidelines which are of concern to the Association.
+More specific, detailed commentary is provided in Appendix 1.